Abema: 2021–2023: Major sports acquisitions and the 2022 World Cup

 In February 2023, Abema entered into a content collaboration agreement with Netflix.
-As part of the partnership, Abema began producing new Netflix-exclusive installments of its popular youth-oriented romance reality series, including the Ōkami series and Falling in Love Like a Romantic Drama.
-Netflix acquired the exclusive international streaming rights for these new series.
+As part of the partnership, Abema began producing new Netflix-exclusive installments of its reality series, including the Ōkami (Who is Wolf?) series and Falling in Love Like a Romantic Drama (Kiss Me Like a Princess).
+Netflix acquired the exclusive international streaming rights for these new series, allowing Abema to monetize its production capabilities globally.
+In the same month, Abema recorded a user base of 6.52 million people.